Demanding Justice for the People and the Rhino in KwaZulu, Natal, South Africa

 In particular, I would like to bring your attention to the following matters that I believe need urgent follow up investigation.

-There have been many recorded incidents which seemingly relate to rhino poaching.
+There have been many recorded criminal incidents which seemingly relate to rhino poaching.
 They have been reported as cases of attempted rhino poaching or trespassing on land where there might be rhino.
-These suspicious incidents took place in KZN over a number of years circa 2010 - 2018.
+These suspicious incidents took place in KZN over a number of years circa 2008-2018.

 Criminal cases relating to these incidents have been opened in northern KwaZulu Natal, police case numbers have been recorded.
 On closer inspection the details appear to be very unusual and comparitively speaking many are similar.
 In many of these particular cases, the alleged poachers have lost their lives and very few suspects have ever faced conviction.
 I have been given a list of these suspicious SAPS case numbers.

 Whilst these particular incidents have received official police case numbers, many of these cases were never even enrolled in a court of law.
 When questioned, representatives of the NPA have cited insufficient, non-existent evidence or corruption as being the reason.
 In other words there has been no prosecutory process.

 The sheer number of these cases, the numerous fatalities and the frequent use of the 252A entrapment method drew the attention of the HAWKS Anti-Corruption Unit in Pretoria.
 A high level official investigation into these suspicious matters was undertaken in 2015/2016.
 I have been given the details of this investigation.
 The investigation was never concluded, because “State Capture Investigations have taken precedence”.

 THE DUMISANI GWALA MATTER

 Presently, one of most widely reported and most curious rhino poaching related incidents in KwaZulu Natal, is the Dumisani Gwala matter.